dieterich-lab/rna_protein_xlnet/README.md

   vocabsize: 20_000 # the maximum size of the vocabulary which will not be exceeded.
   minfreq: 2 # the minimum frequency of a token before being removed from the vocabulary.
   atomicreplacements: None # dictionary of replacements, i.e. `{"a": "A", "bcd": "xyz"}.
+  encoding: bpe # [bpe, atomic]
+  bpe:
     maxtokenlength: 10 # the maximum length allowed for sub-tokens.
-  encoding: bpe # DO NOT CHANGE.
-This is the default encoding for our XLNET models.
+  lefttailing: True # If true, the sequences will be cut from the left (begging from the right end).
 ```

 ### 3) Pre-training